ptichko/ptichko.github.io/_posts/2020-06-04-R-Function-To-Reverse-Code-Likert-Scale.md

 # An R Function to Reverse Code a Likert Scale

 A recent research project required that I reverse code several items on a questionnaire before scoring the questionnaire.
-Reverse coding is neccessary when certain items on a questionnare are negatively worded, such that a low value really corresponds to a high value.
+Reverse coding is neccessary when certain items on a questionnare are negatively worded, such that a low score really corresponds to a high value.
 Ideally, before conducting any sort of analysis, we should ensure that the direction of low and high values across all questionnaire items is uniform.

 You can download the R function here <a href="/r/reverseCode.R" target="_blank"><i class="fa fa-file-text fa-md"></i></a> and load it into your R session using the source() function.
 See below for an example: